sora-xor/sora-bounties/ledger/README.md

 Operations that should be supported by Ledger integration:

-1. Base architecture and Transfers - will be rewarded with **$2400 equivalent of VAL tokens**
+1. Base architecture and Transfers - will be rewarded with **$10,000 equivalent of XOR tokens**
-2. Swaps and Add/remove liquidity - will be rewarded with **$1200 equivalent of VAL tokens**
+2. Swaps and Add/remove liquidity - will be rewarded with **$12,000 equivalent of XOR tokens**
-3. Bridge transfers and rewards claiming - will be rewarded with **$1200 equivalent of VAL tokens**
+3. Bridge transfers and rewards claiming - will be rewarded with **$12,000 equivalent of XOR tokens**

 The implementation is divided into milestones.
 The first and and the most important operation is to implement base architecture and transfer.